-Local news stories affecting the auto body industry in California, Nevada, Oregon, Washington, Idaho, Montana and Wyoming
+Local news stories affecting the auto body industry in California, Nevada, Oregon, Washington, Idaho, Montana, Hawaii, Alaska and Wyoming

 To increase students' chances of landing a job after graduation, Clackamas Community College and Subaru have partnered to bring Subaru University education to the college's Automotive Department curriculum.